TetraGrav/react-vscode-portfolio/public/pages/overview.md

 # 📖 Overview

 As a product manager with a solid engineering background, i've had a lengthy journey delivering several complex digital products, honing my ability to navigate complex technical landscapes.
-My passion lies in leveraging data-driven insights to make informed decisions that prioritize customer needs while quantiying impact.
+My passion lies in leveraging data-driven insights to make informed decisions that prioritize customer needs while quantifying impact.
 Flourishing in the dynamic environment of ambiguity, I derive genuine excitement from spearheading the development of innovative and sophisticated products that not only meet but surpass user expectations.
 As a product manager, I boast a substantial track record of collaborative efforts with my team, yielding reliable, scalable, and secure applications that delight consumers.

 ## Notable Projects